Neats29/transactional/README.md

 3. Bundle up JS for production: `npm run production`
 4. `localhost:4000`

+The `master` branch is most up to date.
+The live site is on the `gh-pages` branch

 ---
 ####Things I would do differently if this was a bigger project:
 - __JS__: I would use Redux and test the code.
 I would also consider using Flow.